Seungwoo-Yu-Projects-2021/WebRTC-Ionic-Client/README.md

 ## Installation

-First, you must create environment.ts and environment.ts in src/environments like below.
+First, you must create environment.ts and environment.prod.ts in src/environments like below.

 ``` ts
   socketUrl: 'your socket url',